How to Analyze A/B Test Results: A Beginner’s Guide for 2026

 5. Review click and heatmaps

-Click and heatmaps offer a visual representation of how users interact with a web page.
+Click and heatmaps provide visual representations of how users interact with a web page.

-You can gain valuable insights by taking a look at how users tend to navigate through your page.
+You can gain valuable insights by looking at how users navigate your page.
 One variation might lead to very different user behavior than another one, and this might affect your desired outcome in a way that doesn’t show up in the quantitative data.

 If your A/B testing tool doesn’t automatically include a heat mapping or session recording feature, you can use a dedicated tool like HotJar.